CDC: An about face on face masks?

 In particular, Gao said, wearing masks helps reduce the risk presented by people who may be infected but aren’t yet showing symptoms.

 J. Scott Weese, DVM, DVSc, DACVIM, addressed the CDC’s position on face masks in an interview with NEWStat: “The CDC has been behind the curve a lot,” Weese said, especially as regards coronavirus concerns in the veterinary profession.
-However, Weese, a member of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines Task Force, doesn’t necessarily fault the agency: “I think they [had] other issues to deal with besides the animal side.”
+However, Weese, contributing reviewer of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines, doesn’t necessarily fault the agency: “I think they [had] other issues to deal with besides the animal side.”

 As to the efficacy of masks, Weese anticipates what may well come to be the new official CDC view: “They’re not really designed to protect you.
 They’re more for the protection of people around you.”